 Each category of non-economic damages will vary from case to case.
 Ask your personal injury lawyer for an explanation of how these damages may be determined in your specific situation.

-Because there are some categories of damages, you may miss some if you try to deal with the insurance company on your own.
 Contact a personal injury lawyer for help understanding the full value of your damages.